About Embue Cacao

 The best reference point we have for this at the moment is from studies of the Kuna people, indigenous to Panama.
 These studies are what kicked off the modern buzz around the health benefits of dark chocolate.
 The Kuna consume, on average, 1 ounce per day of cacao.
 They do this in liquid form, drinking 5-6 glasses of watery cacao drink per day.
 The Kuna are almost completely lacking modern health complications such as heart disease (very low incidence of heart attacks), bad cholesterol and high blood pressure.
 The studies linked this to their consumption of cacao.
 That said, daily consumption will vary person to person and depending on personal preference.
 Try it out and see what feels good in your body.

 We don’t recommend taking the full ceremonial dose of 2 ounces daily, as we find that too much cacao.
-We reserve the full dose for times when we put aside 3-5 hours to be more tuned in to our inner landscape and have space to work with the cacao.
+It's better suited to a 3-5 hour ceremony.

 Yes, we have a variety of programs, online & in person to share our experience with cacao ceremony.

-We primarily ship via USPS Priority mail as it is the quickest and most economical.
+USPS Priority mail is often the quickest and most economical.